 Webster Hall, formerly known as the Administration Building, was designed by George Barnett, the son of well-known architect George I. Barnett.
+Ground was broken for the building on September 8, 1915.
 The cornerstone was laid on November 1, 1915.
 The building opened in 1916 and was dedicated on October 12, 1916.

 The Sisters of Loretto had to purchase the furnishings for Webster Hall, everything from the pews in the chapel to the beds for the students.
 An inventory of these purchases from 1916 gives us a sense of the decor of the building and daily life of its faculty, staff, and students.